deepaksidhu/DSCI522-2020-g22/README.md

-To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and then type the following (filling in PATH\_ON\_YOUR\_COMPUTER with the absolute path to the root of this project on your computer).
+To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and then type the following:

     docker run --rm -it -v $PWD:/dsci522-2020-g22 marcsun314/dsci522-2020-g22 make -C dsci522-2020-g22 all